Dishes With Dad

 Dry ingredients for dark chocolate cake shown in a mixing bowl.

-How to make easy Chocolate Mousse
+How to Make the Chocolate Mousse

 This easy chocolate mousse combines homemade whipped cream, melted chocolate, and bloomed cocoa powder to add a creamy layer between the cake layers.